 Nama's Apple Cake

-In our series Saving Southern Recipes, associate editor Kate Williams explores the deep heritage of Southern cooking through the lens of passed-down, old family recipes.
+In our series Saving Southern Recipes, former associate editor Kate Williams explores the deep heritage of Southern cooking through the lens of passed-down, old family recipes.

 My middle name is Hendry.
 When I was a kid, I hated it.
 My classmates would tease me, saying I had a "boy's name," and I thought it was weird and funny-sounding.
 I knew it was a family name from somewhere on my dad's side, my Southern side, but I didn't ever put names to faces until I was thirteen.